 Finally, since we use Data Validation for some widgets, you may also have to go to Excel’s Data tab, locate the Data Validation settings and click Clear All and then click OK.

-Widgets that use image placeholders like Link Image and Google Map may appear to support copying, but you are still not copying the actual widget, only making a twin of its image placeholder.
-All these twin placeholders will always show identical content, since they are controlled by the same widget.
+Widgets that use image placeholders like Link Image and Google Map may appear to support copying, but you are not copying the actual widget, only making a twin of its image placeholder.
+All these twin placeholders will always show identical content, since they are controlled by the same widget definition.